 - Paper-II - General Studies-II - 250 Marks - (Governance, Constitution, Polity, Social Justice and International relations)

 - Paper-III - General Studies-III - 250 Marks - (Technology, Economic Development, Bio-diversity, Environment, Security and Disaster Management)

 - Paper-IV - General Studies-IV - 250 Marks - (Ethics, Integrity, and Aptitude)

 How important is the Decision of UPSC Mains Optional Subject?

-If the subject you took for graduation is available in the list of subjects given, in most cases the same option will turn out as a comfortable option.
-You can also look for an optional subject which you can finish in a time-bound manner without disturbing the time for GS preparation.
+If the subject you studied in your graduation is available in the list of optional subjects, then students find that as the most comfortable option.
+You can also look for an optional subject which can be finished in a time-bound manner without disturbing the time for GS preparation.

-A lot of candidates choose an optional subject because it is considered as a scoring subject.
-The score should not be the sole criteria for making a choice.
+Several candidates choose an optional subject because it is considered scoring.
+Marks should not be the sole criteria for making a choice.
 Depending on the interest of the individual, the optional subjects for IAS should be shortlisted.
 Based on the shortlisted subject, the candidate should take a thorough look at the syllabus of the respective optional subjects for IAS.

 In addition to coaching, the availability of reference books should also be considered.
 Every subject will require extensive reading and preparation, hence the optional subject for IAS should be chosen after considering all the aspects.